karthik160614/Movie-Ratings/README.md

 The website features a modern UI, organized movie cards, and a structured design that adapts to different screen sizes.
 This project helped me strengthen my understanding of semantic HTML, CSS styling, flexbox layouts, and overall webpage structure.

-#🚀 Features
+#🚀 Features :

-Responsive design (mobile + desktop)
+-Responsive design (mobile + desktop)

-Movie cards with posters, titles, and ratings
+-Movie cards with posters, titles, and ratings

-Clean and modern UI
+-Clean and modern UI

-Pure HTML & CSS (no frameworks)
+-Pure HTML & CSS (no frameworks)

-Beginner-friendly project
+-Beginner-friendly project

-#🛠️ Technologies Used
+#🛠️ Technologies Used :

-HTML5
+-HTML5

-CSS3 (Flexbox/Grid)
+-CSS3 (Flexbox)

-#📌 Purpose
+#📌 Purpose:

-This project was created to practice front-end fundamentals and improve website layout and design skills.
+-This project was created to practice front-end fundamentals and improve website layout and design skills.

-#🔮 Future Improvements
+#🔮 Future Improvements :

-Add JavaScript for dynamic ratings
+-Add JavaScript for dynamic ratings

-Store ratings using local storage or database
+-Store ratings using local storage or database

-Search and filter movies
+-Search and filter movies

-User login system
+-User login system